 This post was originally shared in May 2011.
 Photos and text were updated in 2019.

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - 1 cup sugar

-- 1/2 stick (4 tablespoons) butter, melted and cooled slightly
+- 4 tablespoons butter, melted and cooled slightly

-Whisk flour, baking powder and salt in large bowl.
+- Whisk flour, baking powder, and salt in a large bowl.

-Add berries to dry ingredients and toss.
-Add sour cream mixture and fold in gently with spatula.
+- Add berries to dry ingredients and toss.
+Add sour cream mixture and fold in gently with a spatula.
 Do not over-mix, but make sure flour is incorporated.